 Construction and Heavy Equipment Accident Claim Information

 A construction or heavy equipment accident claim may arise in a number of different ways.
 One contractor may conduct its business in a dangerous or negligent fashion giving rise to injuries to others such as a property owner or the employees of a different contractor.
 (Under Hawaii law if the contractor’s employees themselves are injured, this would generally give rise to a workers’ compensation claim and not an independent construction accident claim.)
 A property owner may fail to warn of dangerous conditions on its property and this may cause an employee of a contractor to be injured.
-A contractor may be using heavy equipment or other equipment which is dangerous or defective and which causes injury to a worker or to a propery owner.
+A contractor may be using heavy equipment or other equipment in a way which is dangerous or defective and which causes injury to a worker or to a property owner.

 Examples of Construction Accident and Heavy Equipment Claims

 - Dangerous construction equipment having inadequate safety devices or warnings

 - Cave-ins, sink holes, collapsing excavations, collapsing structures, etc. which should have been prevented

 - Falls due to failures to barricade or to warn